 The second three learning modules about making better use of data are:

 Module 4: Making your data work for you - why local government is turning to data to solve problems and improve processes, some of the tools they use to do it, and how success is being measured

 Module 5: Making an impact with data - the impact of data use in local government, highlighting where and how exemplary work is being done, inspiring other local authorities to make working with data a core part of their practice.

 Module 6: Making the case for data - advice on clear, effective communication of the benefits from better use of data to help you deliver a pitch to secure buy-in, support, financial help to move our ideas forward.

 Webinars to support these eLearning modules.

-Three online free webinars are planned to cover and use the three new modules 4, 5 and 6 above in April, May and June 2017.
+Two online free webinars remain to be run to cover the use of the last two new modules 5 and 6 above in May and June 2017.
 Record your intention to take part in these webinars in the links below:

 Webinar 8: Making an impact with data to take place on 16-May-2017 at 10:00-11:30am.

 Making an impact with data (repeated) to take place on 16-May-2017 at 14:00-15:30am.

 Webinar 9: Making the case for data to take place on 6-June-2017 at 10:00-11:30am.